St. Andrew's Church, Puducherry

 St. Andrew's Church is one of the oldest churches in Reddiarpalayam area of Puducherry, a Union territory in South India.
 The original structure was built in Gothic architecture in 1745 by Kanakaraya Mudali, the longest serving dubash of the French East India Company.
 During the opening of the Church, Mudali hosted a feast that included all castes and religions, the first of its kind that is recorded in the history of South India.
 It is believed that the Church was destroyed by the British in 1761 and was later rebuilt in 1830.
 It is the first Church in South India to have an inscriptions made in Tamil during the times.

 St. Andrew's Church is a working church with hourly prayer and daily services and follows Roman Catholic sect of Christianity.
 The chapel was controlled by Capuchin priests initially and then changed hands to Petiti Seminaire School Fathers up to 1860.
 In modern times, it is under the dominion of Archdiocese of Pondicherry and Cuddalore.
 It is one of the most prominent landmarks in Puducherry.

 Architecture

 The church is built in Gothic architecture.
 The altar has conventional Catholic images in the altar and a vestry for the devotees.
 The bust size statue of Kanakaraya Mudali is housed over his tomb in the precincts of the church.
 The plaques of Our Lady and St. Andrew are housed in glass chambers in standing posture on either side of the altar in the walls facing the devotees.
-A grotto of St. Andrews is located outside the entrance of the vestry near the entrance.
-The church is believed to be the first of its kind to have inscription in Tamil.
+A grotto of Ou Lady of Lourdes is located outside near the entrance.

+The church is believed to be the first of its kind to have an inscription in Tamil.
 The church is one of the most visited and a prominent landmark in the town.